 After a day of hiking, mountain biking or skiing, unwind at Mt.
 Hood Brewing Company in Government Camp.
 This "microbrewery with an altitude” believes that beer is best produced in small, hand-crafted batches with the highest-quality ingredients (such as Mt.
 Hood glacial water!).

-On your way down (or up) the mountain, make sure to stop by Busenbrewer in Sandy, near one of our best photo ops at Jonsrud Viewpoint overlooking the Oregon Trail.
+On your way down (or up) the mountain, make sure to stop by Bunsenbrewer in Sandy, near one of our best photo ops at Jonsrud Viewpoint overlooking the Oregon Trail.
 This brewery, founded by a biochemist, packs its own adventure with a sound stage, pinball machines and retro video games.
-And farther west on US-26, don’t miss Boring Brewing in the town now famous for its partnership with Dull, Scotland and Bland, Australia.
-Plus, the beer is nothing to yawn at.
+And also in Sandy, don’t miss Boring Brewing where the beer is nothing to yawn at.

 Fearless Brewing in Estacada also believes in the power of H2O.
 Brewer Ken Johnson will tell you over a pint of Scottish Ale that they’re located in Estacada to be close to the “magical waters of the Clackamas River,” the closest whitewater to Portland.

 If class III and IV rapids aren’t quite your speed, meet Clackamas River Outfitters on the lower Clackamas River for a scenic twilight paddle.
 Toast the moment with a brew at Bent Shovel, a barn-house brewery hidden in the trees just one mile from Barton Park along the river.